Faddom in 2026: Features, Pricing, Limitations & 5 Best Alternatives Compared

 What are the main limitations of Faddom?

-Faddom is focused on dependency mapping and does not include a native CMDB, IT asset management, or ITSM capabilities.
+Faddom is focused on dependency mapping and does not include a native CMDB, IT asset management, ITSM capabilities, or an operational governance layer.
 It is a read-only tool without built-in remediation or automation.
-ITSM integration is limited to ServiceNow and Splunk, and it does not offer an agent-based discovery option for environments that need persistent endpoint monitoring.
+ITSM integration is limited to ServiceNow and Splunk.
+It does not offer agent-based discovery, does not discover SaaS applications, and does not provide ownership mapping, blast radius analysis, or source attribution for CI data.

 How does Virima compare to Faddom?

-Virima matches Faddom’s agentless discovery and dependency mapping, then extends into a full IT management platform with a native CMDB, IT asset management, ITSM integration (bi-directional sync with ServiceNow, Jira Service Management, Ivanti, HaloITSM, and Cherwell), and the Virima Visual Impact Display (ViVID) that overlays ITSM records and vulnerability data onto service maps.
+Virima matches Faddom’s agentless discovery and dependency mapping, then extends into a full IT management platform with a native CMDB, IT asset management, ITSM integration (bi-directional sync with ServiceNow, Jira Service Management, Ivanti, HaloITSM, and Cherwell), and the Virima Visual Impact Display (ViVID).
+Beyond feature coverage, Virima delivers Trusted Runtime Truth: discovery-sourced, governed operational context where every CI carries source attribution and confidence scores, ownership is mapped, blast radius is calculated before changes, and drift is detected automatically.
+This is the trust plane that Faddom does not provide.
 Virima also offers both agentless and agent-based discovery.

 Does Faddom include a CMDB?

 No. Faddom does not have a native CMDB.
 It exports discovery and dependency data to external CMDBs like ServiceNow via REST API.
 Organizations that need a CMDB must purchase and maintain a separate solution.
-Virima includes a full native CMDB that is automatically populated by its discovery engine.
+Virima includes a full native CMDB that is automatically populated by its discovery engine, with every CI carrying source attribution and confidence scores from authoritative multi-source discovery.

 Can Faddom integrate with Jira Service Management or Ivanti?